$0 Massachusetts Adoption Quick-Start Checklist

 If your child is in an active Care and Protection case, the Termination of Parental Rights (TPR) hearing occurs in Juvenile Court — a completely separate court system from Probate and Family Court.
 You do not file an adoption petition in Juvenile Court.
 The Juvenile Court handles the TPR.
 After the TPR is entered and the appeal period expires, the adoption petition is filed in Probate and Family Court.

-The appeal period for biological parents after a TPR is entered in Juvenile Court is 30 days.
+Confirm the applicable appeal period for biological parents after a TPR is entered in Juvenile Court.
 Until that period expires, the adoption cannot proceed in Probate Court.
 Many foster-to-adopt families are not clearly told this, and they file the Probate petition too early or sit waiting without understanding what is holding up the timeline.

 If your case does not involve an active Care and Protection proceeding — stepparent adoption, kinship adoption, independent adoption, or confirmatory adoption under the 2025 Parentage Act — you file directly in Probate and Family Court with no prior Juvenile Court involvement.